 How does this happen?
 It took only minutes.
 There were plenty of adults around.
 None of us heard a thing.

-Most moms have seen the “Drowning Doesn’t Look Like Drowning” post that has made it’s way around Facebook.
-We’ve heard that drowning is silent but until you see how quickly and quietly it can happen it doesn’t really sink in.
+We’ve all heard that drowning is silent, but until you see how quickly and quietly it can happen it doesn’t really sink in.

 We got off very, VERY lucky.
 The doctor told us my daughter likely had another 30 seconds before her heart stopped.
 When I think of how close things were I get chills.
 After 24 hours on the ventilator and another 24 hours in the hospital for observation my daughter was able to come home with us, but not before yelling at her nurse for pulling off the tape that held her IV’s in place.